Resortlike amenities meet all the comforts of home at this Gainesville showpiece, now on the market for $16.5 million.

 Still other wow-factor features include a two-story open foyer and living room flanked by a billiards room and full handcarved bar; a movie theater sporting the latest equipment; and the aforementioned 40,000-square-foot garage showcasing a fully functioning 1900s San Francisco-style Wild West saloon, Mobil gas station, barbershop, diner and music stage.

-Photography Courtesy Of: Ilya Zobanov
+Photography by: Ilya Zobanov